thinkers/rx-content/books-html/sakkoulas-daginis-ypostiriksi-katigorias/README.md

 - __Corner Case__: Chapter 4 from `4.3` onwards book is missing `secDepth-02` but 03, 04 present, had to renumber them:  `secDepth-03` →  `secDepth-02`, `secDepth-04` →  `secDepth-03`

 ## Conversion Pendings
+- [-] review additional meta that we may require such as UUIDs, ids for all block elements
+- [-] discuss,review update in attributes according to ARIA roles [see](https://www.accessiblepublishing.ca/epub-semantic-aria-roles/)
+- [-] discuss automation opportunities with @ivan, @hannes
-- add to template doc
+- [✓]add to template doc
-- add meta
+- [✓]add meta
-- notify Hannes

-- nest subsections from ch03 onwards
+- [✓]nest subsections from ch03 onwards
-- add id's to all block elements sections and paragraphs

 ## Questions